Tech-at-DU/React-Fundamentals-tutorial/P04-Dynamic-Data/content.md

 ### Challenge!

-> [action]
->
-> Identify which values are strings, which are numbers, which are objects, and arrays in the `JSON` above.
+Identify which values are strings, which are numbers, which are objects, and arrays in the `JSON` above.

 ### Continue!